 - Specify when you want the email to be delivered – you can choose one of the two fixed, directly accessible options (“Send 21:00 Tonight” and “Send 08:00 Tomorrow”) or set a custom delivery date and time

-However, the macOS Ventura email scheduling functionality doesn’t work if your computer is shut down or isn’t connected to the internet.
+However, the macOS Ventura email scheduling functionality doesn’t work when the Mail app is closed as well as when your computer is shut down or not connected to the internet.

 How to schedule emails in macOS Ventura with Mailbutler

 To schedule email for later delivery in macOS Ventura with Mailbutler, first you need to download and install Mailbutler.

 With Mailbutler integrated into your Apple Mail inbox, you’ll have access to a powerful collection of features, including Smart Send Later.

 And the great news is that there’s a 14-day free trial, meaning you can try out all of Mailbutler’s premium features before committing to a paid plan.